adjust/windows_sdk/README.md

 #### Windows Phone 8.0

-In the `Application_Launching` method of your app, call the method `SetupLogging` before any other calls to our sdk.
+In the `Application_Launching` method of your app, call the method `SetupLogging` before making any other calls to our SDK.

 ```cs
 using AdjustSdk;